 Table of Contents

 The abscess that causes the fistula is quite painful.
 It can cause intense pain and swelling around the anus.
 This pain gets worse with bowel movements.
 Sometimes there’s discharge from the opening around the anus.
 You may also have a fever and bleeding around the area.

-An anal fistula usually begins with an infection in the anal gland.
+An anal fistula usually begins with an infection in an anal gland.
 This infection can cause an abscess (a swollen area where pus gathers).
 As the pus drains, it can leave a channel between the bowel and the skin.
 This channel (or tunnel) is the fistula.

 Your doctor can diagnose an anal fistula with a physical exam of the anal area.
-If your doctor sees a fistula, he or she will usually try to determine the depth and direction of the fistula.
-In some cases, you may require additional tests.
+If your doctor sees a fistula, they will usually try to determine the depth and direction of the fistula.
+In some cases, your doctor may order an ultrasound or an MRI.
+These tests will let your doctor see the fistula inside your body.

 Most anal abscesses can be drained in a doctor’s office under local anesthesia.
 If a fistula has developed, the doctor will need to surgically remove it.